Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: Concise MQ for the AIA S-box in Sage

-with $\Byt{a}=\hexa{5B}$ and $\Byt{b}=\hexa{5D}$.
-In Sage we formulate \begin{sageverbatim}[caption={Generate dictionary to substitute $\Byt{y}$ variables},label=c:affxAIA] Baff.<u> = P.quotient_ring( p^8 + 1 ) a = Baff(list(ZZ('0x5B').str(2)[::-1])) b = Baff(list(ZZ('0x5D').str(2)[::-1])) x = sum([X[j]*u^j for j in range(nb)]) z = sum([Z[j]*u^j for j in range(nb)]) eqs14 = dict(zip(YY[0], a * x + b)) eqs14.update(zip(YY[1], a^255 * (z + b))) \end{sageverbatim} The right hand side of equation (\ref{e:affx4a}) reads \lstinline|a * x + b| in line 6 of Listing~\ref{c:affxAIA} and the rhs of (\ref{e:invaffx4a}) is \lstinline|a^255 * (z + b)| in line 7.
+with $\Byt{a}=\hexa{5B}$ (hence $\Byt{a}^{8} \mod (t^8 + 1) = 1$) and $\Byt{b}=\hexa{5D}$.
+In Sage we formulate \begin{sageverbatim}[caption={Generate dictionary to substitute $\Byt{y}$ variables},label=c:affxAIA] Baff.<u> = P.quotient_ring(p^8 + 1) a = Baff(ZZ('0x5B').bits()) b = Baff(ZZ('0x5D').bits()) eqs14 = dict(zip(YY[0], a * Baff(x) + b)) eqs14.update(zip(YY[1], a^7 * (Baff(z) + b))) \end{sageverbatim} The right hand sides of equations (\ref{e:affx4a}) and (\ref{e:invaffx4a}) enter Listing~\ref{c:affxAIA} in the two last lines.
 Both their coefficients are inserted into the same dictionary \lstinline|eqs14|.
-The result is shown in Listing~\ref{c:yy-dict}. \begin{sageverbatim}[numbers=none,caption={Combined dictionary to substitute $\Byt{y}$ variables},label=c:yy-dict] {y15: z4 + z5 + z6, y14: z3 + z4 + z5, y13: z2 + z3 + z4 + 1, y12: z1 + z2 + z3, y11: z0 + z1 + z2, y10: z0 + z1 + z7 + 1, y9: z0 + z6 + z7, y8: z5 + z6 + z7 + 1, y7: x1 + x3 + x4 + x6 + x7, y6: x0 + x2 + x3 + x5 + x6 + 1, y5: x1 + x2 + x4 + x5 + x7, y4: x0 + x1 + x3 + x4 + x6 + 1, y3: x0 + x2 + x3 + x5 + x7 + 1, y2: x1 + x2 + x4 + x6 + x7 + 1, y1: x0 + x1 + x3 + x5 + x6, y0: x0 + x2 + x4 + x5 + x7 + 1} \end{sageverbatim} Applying this substitutions in Sage and, thereby, getting rid of the intermediate byte variables is straight forward \begin{sageverbatim} eqs10 = [_.substitute(eqs14) for _ in E10.list()] eqs11 = [_.substitute(eqs14) for _ in E11.list()] eqs12 = [_.substitute(eqs14) for _ in E12.list()] eqs13 = [_.substitute(eqs14) for _ in E13.list()] \end{sageverbatim} and gives already the final, concise MQ for the S-box $S_{\mathrm{AIA}}$.
-For the resulting equation system we count the numbers of equations and monomials in Sage. \begin{sageverbatim} [numbers=none,caption={Survey of short AIA S-box MQ},label=c:surveyAIAs] mq5 = eqs10 + eqs11 + eqs12 + eqs13 len(mq5) lmon5 = [len(_.monomials()) for _ in mq5] min(lmon5) max(lmon5) len(set(flatten([_.monomials() for _ in mq5]))) \end{sageverbatim} This MQ has 32 equations, with between 33 and 60 monomials per equation.
-These equations have in total 137 different monomials.
+Applying this substitutions in Sage to get rid of the intermediate byte variables is straight forward \begin{sageverbatim} eqs10 = [_.subs(eqs14) for _ in E10.list()] eqs11 = [_.subs(eqs14) for _ in E11.list()] eqs12 = [_.subs(eqs14) for _ in E12.list()] eqs13 = [_.subs(eqs14) for _ in E13.list()] \end{sageverbatim} and gives already the final, concise MQ for the S-box $S_{\mathrm{AIA}}$: \begin{sageverbatim} mq5 = eqs10 + eqs11 + eqs12 + eqs13 \end{sageverbatim} For this MQ counting the numbers of equations and monomials in Sage is done as before.
+It has 32 equations, with between 33 and 60 monomials per equation and 137 different monomials in total.
 This makes according to definitions (\ref{e:gamma}) and (\ref{e:gammaCP}) $\Gamma = (105/8)^{14} \approx 2^{52}$ and $\Gamma_{\mathrm{CP}} = (137/8)^{5} \approx 2^{20.5}$.